jashgopani/slash/README.md

 4. A smoother dropdown added to the UI
 5. New layout where there is no table.
 Instead, it is a grid layout.
 6. Responsive for any screen size, including smartphones.
+7. PWA support to make the app cross-platform

 <p align="center"><img width="700" src="./assets/Slash_UI.png"></p>